vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ```

 ### Color
-*  Colors can be disabled using an environment variable (NO_COLOR=TRUE)
+*  Colors can be deactivated using an environment variable (NO_COLOR=TRUE)
-*  Colors are always disabled when the session is not a TTY session.
+*  Colors are always deactivated when the session is not a TTY session.
 This allows for the piping of CLI output into other commands (e.g. grep) or machine reading without including stray color characters (pending issue #369)
 *  Usage tips are always in plain text, even when referencing text that might normally be colorized

 ![Example of help output demonstrating the use of plain text](example-images/usage-tips.png)